-With Encha, more importantly, I want us to show to the world that organic-only is affordable and enjoyable.
-On top of that, I want to grow the Encha community 'organically' without ads.
+With Encha, I want us to show to the world that organic-only is possible, affordable and enjoyable.
+I want to grow the Encha community 'organically' through education and personalized support.
 My social science training at Stanford taught me a belief: Intrinsic value doesn’t require extrinsic fanfare."

 The last time when I drank coffee was in an early February morning.
 I had just flown in London with SAP colleagues to run a workshop in the headquarters of a big company.
 To overcome jet lag, I drank the free coffee provided in the workshop.
 I felt neurons were jumping in my head.
 I said lots of verbiage because I was anxious to perform, not necessarily putting forward clear thoughts.
 On the plane back to San Francisco, I flipped through foreign movies and watched "Ask This of Rikyu".
 The zen elegance of Rikyu's tea ceremony in that historical context of political and emotional conflicts left a subtle but deep impression in my mind.

 Gradually, I started to research teas by reading the scientific articles indexed in PubMed and learn more about the immense varieties of teas.
 I was so surprised to see over 25000 articles in PubMed about "green tea" and over 5000 articles about "green tea antioxidant".
 Surprisingly, tea bags have lost most of the antioxidants in the whole tea leaves.
 The reason is most tea bags were made from tea leaf crumbs in the first place.
 Oh well, bye to the free tea bags in the office.

 Another big belief in my life is to live an organic and natural life as much as possible, especially after I had lived next to a Whole Foods store in SoMa, San Francisco for 7 years.
 Yearning to find organic green tea farms which may or may not exist, I gave myself a good excuse to take the summer of 2014 off as a vacation of nature quest.